 The solution – go into your robots.txt file and put a noindex/nofollow tab on those pages you don’t need to appear.

 3. Work on the Quality of Your Keywords

 How strong are your keywords?
 Are you targeting the right ones?
 Josh Bachynski of SEO Hangouts suggests identifying the keywords you want to rank for based on what you’re selling, plugging them into search engines, and then looking at what the competition is on the SERP.
 Then, using Google Ads Keyword Planner, look for the broad match keyword variations.
 Use one main keyphrase per page.

+For keywords, you’ll need to use a keyword research tool like BrightEdge or Ahrefs.
+A good keyword research tool will give you helpful keyword suggestions, search volumes for each keyword, scores for how difficult a keyword will be to rank for, and how many clicks you can anticipate for each keyword suggestion.
 As a newer site or if you don’t already have a strong page rank, use long tail keywords and choose the ‘low hanging fruit’ – the lower volume keywords that are going to be easier to rank for.

 Also look out for ‘search homonyms,’ which are vague terms that could refer to various different and unrelated things.
 A great example of confusing homonyms is the word “apple.”
 When you search “apple,” are you looking for the Apple brand or apple fruit?
 When selecting the keywords you will be using, try to get as specific as you can and avoid confusing homonyms that might negatively affect your search rankings (even if it’s less likely, after Google’s RankBrain and BERT updates).

 Once you have a list of keywords, it’s time to categorize them according to pain points or your buyer personas and create a content calendar.